International ecommerce

 Providing a localized experience is a must for any business owner looking to appeal to customers in new markets.
 Here’s what adopting such a strategy can bring to your Shopify store:

-• Expanded global reach: Localization allows businesses to tap into new markets, connecting with diverse audiences and increasing sales potential.
+• Expanded global reach: Localization allows businesses to tap into new international markets, with companies investing more in localization 1.5x more likely to report revenue growth than those that don’t.

-• Competitive advantage: By catering to local preferences, businesses can differentiate themselves from competitors who may overlook localization, or get it wrong.
+• Competitive advantage: By catering to local preferences and native languages, businesses can differentiate themselves from competitors who may overlook localization, or get it wrong.

-• Improved international SEO: Optimizing content for local keywords boosts visibility in overseas search engine results, attracting more targeted traffic.
+• Improved international SEO: Optimizing content and storefronts for local keywords boosts visibility in overseas search engine results, attracting more targeted traffic.

 • Reduced costs: Effective localization can lower customer acquisition costs by fostering loyalty and encouraging repeat purchases from satisfied customers.